swiftlang/swift-evolution/proposals/NNNN-atomics.md

 If thread B happens to release the same object that thread A is in the process of loading, then thread A's `takeUnretainedValue` may attempt to retain a deallocated object.

-Such problems make `AtomicUnmanaged` exceedingly difficult to use in all but the simplest situations.
+Such problems make `UnsafeAtomic<Unmanaged<T>>` exceedingly difficult to use in all but the simplest situations.
 The section on [*Atomic Strong References*](#atomic-strong-references-and-the-problem-of-memory-reclamation) below describes some new constructs we may introduce in future proposals to assist with this issue.

 For now, we provide the standalone type `UnsafeAtomicLazyReference`; this is an example of a useful construct that could be built on top of `UnsafeAtomic<Unmanaged>` operations.
-Of all the various atomic constructs introduced in this proposal, only `UnsafeAtomicLazyReference` represents a regular strong reference to a class instance -- the other pointer/reference types leave memory management entirely up to the user.)
+(Of all the various atomic constructs introduced in this proposal, only `UnsafeAtomicLazyReference` represents a regular strong reference to a class instance -- the other pointer/reference types leave memory management entirely up to the user.)

 An `UnsafeAtomicLazyReference` holds an optional reference that is initially set to `nil`.
 The value can be set exactly once, but it can be read an arbitrary number of times.
 Attempts to change the value after the first `storeIfNilThenLoad` call are ignored, and return the current value instead.